Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          *
          * The stability is not defined for a column with only null values.
          *
-         * @result result1 The stability of the column.
+         * @result stability The stability of the column.
          *
          * @example
          * pipeline example {